-Description Parameters

-IP This is the IP address that your ISP has given you.

-Gateway IP This is the ISP's IP address gateway

-DNS This is the ISP's DNS server IP address

-Subnet Mask provided by your ISP
+Parameters Description IP This is the IP address that your ISP has given you.
+Gateway IP This is the ISP's IP address gateway DNS This is the ISP's DNS server IP address Subnet Mask Enter the Subnet Mask provided by your ISP (e.g. 255.255.255.0)

-(e.g. 255.255.255.0)